bitsummation/pickaxe/README.md

 # Pickaxe
 ---
 An easy to use SQL based web scraper language.
-If you know SQL and a litle about CSS selectors and want to capture data from the web, this is the tool for you.
+If you know SQL and a little about CSS selectors and want to capture data from the web, this is the tool for you.
 ## Downloads
 ---
 Found [here](http://brockreeve.com/page/Pickaxe-A-SQL-web-scraper.aspx).